On the classifying space of Artin monoids: The classifying space of monoids

 \end{definition}

-\begin{remark} If any presentation of $M$ is given, then the groupification $G$ of $M$ is the group with the same presentation. \end{remark}
+\begin{remark} If any presentation of $M$ is given, then the group of fractions $G$ of $M$ is the group with the same presentation. \end{remark}

-\begin{remark} The fundamental group of the classifying space $BM$ of a monoid $M$ is given by the groupification $G$ of $M$.
+\begin{remark} The fundamental group of the classifying space $BM$ of a monoid $M$ is given by the group of fractions $G$ of $M$.
 This can be easily seen using the well-known presentation of the fundamental group of a CW complex with one $0$-cell: generators are given by the $1$-cells, and relations are given by the attaching maps of the $2$-cells.
 In our case the generator set is $\{[x]\mid x\in M, \, x\neq 1\}$ and the relation corresponding to the $2$-cell $[x|y]$ is given by $[x][y][xy]^{-1}$ if $xy\neq 1$ and $[x][y]$ if $xy=1$.
-This is indeed a presentation for the groupification $G$ of $M$, by Remark \ref{rmk:presentation-groupification}. \end{remark}
+This is indeed a presentation for the group of fractions $G$ of $M$, by Remark \ref{rmk:presentation-groupification}. \end{remark}

-Before focusing on the case of Artin monoids, we are going to give an explicit construction for the universal cover of $BM$ for any monoid $M$ that injects in its groupification $G$ (i.e.\ when the natural map $M\to G$ is injective).
+Before focusing on the case of Artin monoids, we are going to give an explicit construction for the universal cover of $BM$ for any monoid $M$ that injects in its group of fractions $G$ (i.e.\ when the natural map $M\to G$ is injective).
 This construction generalizes the one of Example 1B.7 in \cite{hatcher}.
 Let $EM$ be the geometric realization of the simplicial set whose $n$-simplices are given by the $(n+1)$-tuples $[g|x_1|\dots|x_n]$, where $g\in G$ and $x_i\in M$.
 The $i$-th face map sends $[g|x_1|\dots|x_n]$ to

 The $i$-th degeneracy map sends $[g|x_1|\dots|x_n]$ to $[g|x_1|\dots|x_i|1|x_{i+1}|\dots|x_n]$ for all $i=0,\dots,n$.
 Notice that the vertices of $EM$ are in bijection with the group $G$, and that the vertices of an $n$-simplex $[g|x_1|\dots|x_n]$ are of the form $[gx_1\cdots x_i]$ for $i=0,\dots,n$.
 The group $G$ acts freely and simplicially on $EM$ by left multiplication: an element $h\in G$ sends the simplex $[g|x_1|\dots|x_n]$ to the simplex $[hg|x_1\dots|x_n]$.
 Thus the quotient map $EM\to EM/G$ is a covering map.